MooersLab/configorg/README.md

 I am trying to limit my use Emacs to do the following activities:

+- editing LaTeX, markdown, and org files with Grammarly running
 - read epub and PDF documents and capturing notes as I read
-- editing LaTeX, markdown, and org files with Grammarly running
+- time-management with org-agenda
 - literate programming in org
 - exploring Clojure with using cider or the simpler *M-x inf-clojure*
-- using Emacs as an IDE to develop code:
+- using Emacs as an IDE to develop code for the following languages:
     - C++
     - C
     - Clojure